iO-Academy/23-pterodactyls-book-swap-fe/README.md

 # React Book Swap App

+## Demo

+A hosted demo of this repository can be experimented with [here](https://2023-ptero-bookswap-fe.dev.io-academy.uk/)

 ## Description

 Our group was tasked with creating a react web page for a book store with various tasks to complete in a one week period.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting started

 In the project directory, you can run: